2020 Moto2 World Championship

-Enea Bastianini (pictured in 2022) was the 2020 Moto2 Champion.
+Enea Bastianini (pictured in 2022) was the 2020 Moto2 World Riders' Champion.

+Luca Marini (pictured in 2025) finished runner-up.

+Sam Lowes (pictured in 2024) finished third.

+Arón Canet (pictured in 2018), the 2020 Moto2 Rookie of the Year.

-The 2020 FIM Moto2 World Championship was a part of the 72nd F.I.M.
-Road Racing World Championship season.
+The 2020 FIM Moto2 World Championship was the intermediate class of the 72nd Fédération Internationale de Motocyclisme (FIM) Road Racing World Championship season.
 The season calendar was significantly affected by the COVID-19 pandemic, with numerous races postponed or cancelled.

 Enea Bastianini won the Moto2 championship with seven podiums and three wins, finishing nine points ahead of championship runner up Luca Marini.